pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbo charger* works by compressing air before it enters a car's engine cylinder so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
+A *turbo charger* works by compressing air before it enters an engine's combustion chamber so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
 More power, less weight.

-*TurboKube* is like a turbo charger because it cab amplify the load on a Kubernetes control plane by several orders of magnitude.
+*TurboKube* is like a turbo charger because it can amplify the load on a Kubernetes control plane by several orders of magnitude.
 One node in *Cluster A* can present itself as one hundred (or more) nodes in *Cluster B* (the system under load).